 Twelve has grit and endurance.
 It’s relentless and makes you feel like you have been bolted out of their lives.

 But one thing I see in my two older kids, who will be 16 and 14 this year, gives me hope: They are coming back around.

 They’ve started talking more and letting me peek into their lives again without me having to constantly ask for it.

 Their hugs feel sincere.
 They have ventured out of their rooms more.
 And their moods have leveled out to a manageable level.

-It took a few years, and I will miss my youngest as he navigates his way through his twelfth year (and probably most of his thirteenth), but he knows I will be waiting for him on the other side of this.
+It took a few years, and I will miss my youngest as he navigates his way through his 12th year (and probably most of his 13th), but he knows I will be waiting for him on the other side of this.

 So, if you are a parent with a child who is approaching their 12th year, or are smack dab in the middle of it and wonder when they are going to come out of it, I promise you, it will get better.

 But in the meantime, do your best to not take it personally.
 Do what you feel is right as their parent, and treat yourself to some comfort food once in a while (even if they don’t want to eat with you).
 These are the best elixirs I’ve found so far.